Burr vs Blade Coffee Grinder: The Complete Breakdown

 Verdict: Either works (but burr is better)

 Cold brew is the most forgiving method.
-The long steep time (12-24 hours) and cold water mean extraction happens slowly and evenly.
+Long steep time (12-24 hours), cold water—extraction happens slowly and evenly.
 You can get away with a blade grinder here.
+It's fine.

 Moka Pot & AeroPress